Skip to content

 • audit retention and SIEM-ready export;

-• security review and responsible disclosure.
+• security review and responsible disclosure process.

 Email security@entangle.run with reproduction steps, affected commits, impact, and any relevant runtime evidence — events, traces, signed messages.